-- (i) The SEEA-Central Framework (SEEA CF) was adopted by the UN Statistical Commission as the first international standard for environmental-economic accounting in 2012.
-The Central Framework looks at "environmental assets", such as water resources, energy resources, forests, fisheries, etc., their use in the economy and the residuals that returns back to the environment in the form of waste, air and water emissions.
-The CF covers measurement in three main areas: (a) Environmental flows (b) Stock of Environmental Assets (c) Economic activity related to the environment.
-In addition, there are also several methodological documents that have a sectoral approach such as SEEA-Energy; SEEA-Water and the SEEA Agriculture, Forests and Fisheries (AFF). - (ii) The SEEA-Ecosystem Accounting (SEEA EA) complements the Central Framework and represents international efforts toward coherent ecosystem accounting.
+documents that have a sectoral approach such as SEEA-Energy; SEEA-Water and the SEEA Agriculture, Forests and Fisheries (AFF).

+(ii) The SEEA-Ecosystem Accounting (SEEA EA) complements the Central Framework and represents international efforts toward coherent ecosystem accounting.
 It takes the perspective of ecosystems and considers how individual environmental assets interact as part of natural processes within a given spatial area.
 It constitutes an integrated and comprehensive statistical framework for organizing data about habitats and landscapes, measuring the ecosystem services, tracking changes in the ecosystem assets and linking this information to economic and other human activity.
-Ecosystem accounts enable the presentation of indicators of the level and value of "ecosystem services" in a given spatial area.
+Ecosystem services, enable the presentation of indicators of the level and value of "ecosystem services" in a given spatial area.
 The UN Statistical Commission adopted the SEEA Ecosystem Accounting at its 52nd session in March, 2021.

-In addition, the SEEA Applications and Extensions illustrates to compilers and users of SEEA Central Framework based accounts how the information can be used in analysis and to derive indicators.
+The SEEA Applications and Extensions illustrates to compilers and users of SEEA Central Framework based accounts how the information can be used in analysis and to derive indicators.
 It is a companion document to the SEEA-CF. This was formulated to help the compilers and users of SEEA accounts understand how the accounts can be used in decision making, policy review and formulation, analysis and research.
-In particular, SEEA Applications and Extensions is on describing measurement and analysis at a broad national level on topics such as https://seea.un.org/ecosystem-accounting resource use, environmental intensity, environmental protection activity, production of environmental goods and services and environmental assets.
+In particular, SEEA Applications and Extensions is on describing measurement and analysis at a broad national level on topics such as resource use, environmental intensity, environmental protection activity, production of environmental goods and services and environmental assets.